straightway/peerspace/documentation/PeerspaceIdeas.md

 ### Redundancy vs. capacity
 To be robust against failed queries due to (temporary) offline peers, data must be stored redundantly on multiple peers.
 As the overall storage capacity of the Peerspace network is limited, redundancy further reduces this capacity.
-So a trade-off between redundancy and capacity must made by a smart distribution algorithm.
+So a trade-off between redundancy and capacity must be made by a smart distribution algorithm.

 ## Privileges